harynshin/DH110/Assignments/A5_lowfi_prototype.md

 # DH110 Assignment 5: Low Fidelity Prototype by Haryn Shin
 ## Introduction
-**Description of your project:**
+**Description of the project:**

 The current project aims to enhance the connections among family members by providing a shared journaling space where they can comfortably share their life, thoughts, and emotional experiences with each other through journaling.
-Through such shared, collaborative journaling app, family members can form their own private journaling space and effortlessly interact with each other in a deeper level, especially for users that are physically distant from their family members and users that want to record valuable memories with their family members.
+Through such shared, collaborative journaling app, family members can form their own private journaling space and interact with each other in a deeper level.

-Through user-research, I found that there could be two major purposes for the shared journaling app that I intend to create: first, users who are physically distant from their family members who yearn to stay in touch and keep the connections strong; second, users who want to effortlessly keep records of their valuable memories spend with their family.
+Through user-research, I found that there could be two major purposes for the shared journaling app that I intend to create: first, users who are physically distant from their family members who yearn to stay in touch and keep the connections strong; second, users who want to effortlessly keep records of their valuable memories spent with their family.
 Based on these two user groups, I created two personas, one pertaining to the first user group and the other pertaining to the second user group described above.

-You can find the complete user research process, the personas, their respective scenarios, and journey maps through these links:
+You can find the complete user research process, personas, their respective scenarios, and journey maps through these links:
 - [User Research: Contextual Inquiry](https://github.com/harynshin/DH110-HARYNSHIN/blob/main/Assignments/A3_Contextual_Inquiry.md)
 - [Personas & Scenarios](https://github.com/harynshin/DH110-HARYNSHIN/blob/main/Assignments/A4_persona_scenario.md)